franklee26/franklee26.github.io/aboutme.md

 - a software engineer
 - a Physics and Computer Science undergraduate at UC Santa Barbara
-- Researching embedding problems in adiabatic annealers for Quantum Computing
+- researching embedding problems in adiabatic annealers for Quantum Computing

 I *was* also: